Caramel-Pecan Apple Pie

 - Whipped cream and additional caramel topping, optional

 - Preheat oven to 350°.
-On a lightly floured surface, roll pastry dough to a 1/8-in.-thick circle; transfer to a 9-in. deep-dish pie plate.
-Trim pastry to 1/2 in. beyond rim of plate; flute edge.
+On a lightly floured surface, roll crust to a 1/8-in.-thick circle; transfer to a 9-in. deep-dish pie plate.
+Trim crust to 1/2 in. beyond rim of plate; flute edge.
 Refrigerate until ready to fill.

 - In a large bowl, toss apples with lemon juice and vanilla.
 Mix pecans, sugars, cinnamon and cornstarch; add to apples and toss to combine.